By Kaye A. Thomas

 There’s just one eligibility requirement: you have to file your return on time.
 That means either you filed by April 15, or you filed a timely extension and filed your return within the extension period.
 If you blow your return deadline, you also blow your chance to use this generous rule.

 Through the private letter ruling process, the IRS has granted an even longer extension to some taxpayers.
-They won’t do this simply because you changed your mind about the conversion, or because your Roth IRA suffered investment losses.
-You’ll probably have to show that the transaction you’re trying to undo never would have happened in the first place except for an honest mistake, and that you took steps to correct the problem promptly after it was discovered.
+They won’t do this simply because you changed your mind about the transaction.
+You’ll probably have to show that the transaction you’re trying to change or undo never would have happened in the first place except for an honest mistake, and that you took steps to correct the problem promptly after the problem was discovered.

 This is your choice of last resort for undoing a bad conversion.
 For one thing, the IRS isn’t required to grant your request.
 In any event the process is expensive and time-consuming.
 Expect to pay a hefty filing fee in addition to any professional fees, and plan on the entire process taking months to complete.